opensearch-project/documentation-website/_data-prepper/log-analytics.md

         index: apache_logs
 ```

 This pipeline configuration is an example of Apache log ingestion.
-Don't forget that you can easily configure the Grok processor for your own custom logs.
-You will need to modify the configuration above for your OpenSearch cluster.
+Don't forget that you can easily configure the Grok Processor for your own custom logs.
+You will need to modify the configuration for your OpenSearch cluster.

-The main changes you need to make are:
+The following are the main changes you need to make:

-* `hosts` - Set to your hosts
+* `hosts` – Set to your hosts.
-* `index` - Change this to the OpenSearch index you want to send logs to
+* `index` – Change this to the OpenSearch index to which you want to send logs.
-* `username`- Provide the OpenSearch username
+* `username` – Provide your OpenSearch username.
-* `password` - Provide your OpenSearch password
+* `password` – Provide your OpenSearch password.
-* `aws_sigv4` - If you use Amazon OpenSearch Service with AWS signing, set this to true.
+* `aws_sigv4` – If you use Amazon OpenSearch Service with AWS signing, set this to true.
 It will sign requests with the default AWS credentials provider.
 * `aws_region` - If you use Amazon OpenSearch Service with AWS signing, set this value to the AWS Region in which your cluster is hosted.

-## FluentBit
+## Fluent Bit

-You will have to run FluentBit in your service environment.
-You can find the installation guide of FluentBit [here](https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit).
-Ensure that you can configure the [FluentBit http output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/http) to your Data Prepper Http Source.
-Below is an example `fluent-bit.conf` that tails a log file named `test.log` and forwards it to a locally running Data Prepper's http source, which runs by default on port 2021.
+You will need to run Fluent Bit in your service environment.
+See [Getting Started with Fluent Bit](https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit) for installation instructions.
+Ensure that you can configure the [Fluent Bit http output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/http) to your Data Prepper HTTP source.
+The following is an example `fluent-bit.conf` that tails a log file named `test.log` and forwards it to a locally running Data Prepper HTTP source, which runs by default on port 2021.

-Note that you should adjust the file `path`, output `Host` and `Port` according to how and where you have FluentBit and Data Prepper running.
+Note that you should adjust the file `path`, output `Host`, and `Port` according to how and where you have Fluent Bit and Data Prepper running.

 ### Example fluent-bit.conf without SSL and basic authentication enabled

-Example `fluent-bit.conf` without SSL and Basic Authentication enabled on the http source:
+The following is an example `fluent-bit.conf` without SSL and basic authentication enabled on the HTTP source:

 ```
 [INPUT]